-Information relating to (b) design the and structure Ωf remuneration processes.
+(b) Information relating to the design and structure remuneration processes.
 Disclosures should include: An overview of the key features and objectives of remuneration policy.
-Whether remuneration committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made.
-A discussion of how the bank ensures that risk compliance and employees are remunerated independently of the businesses they
+Whether the remuneration committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made.
+A discussion of how the

+A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they

 The Human Resource Division of the Bank is sole responsible for formulation and up-gradation of the bank under the supervision of Managing Director.
-Though the formulation is done by the management and approved by the Board of Directors at their meeting but before implementation the remuneration package needs to be approved by Bangladesh Bank as per condition implies in Directive of Bangladesh Bank (DOBB).
+Though the formulation is done by the management and approved by the Board of Directors at their meeting but before implementation the remuneration package needs to be approved by Bangladesh Bank as per condition imply in Directive of Bangladesh Bank (DOBB).